 - 1 cup almond meal (finely ground almonds)

-- Follow the instructions as above and make 18 candies.
+- Follow the instructions as in recipe card above.

 - Rose water, orange blossom water and cardamom are available at middle eastern stores or online.
 Cardamom and white poppy seeds are available at Indian stores and online.